-Human Reproduction publishes full length, peer reviewed papers reporting original research, as well as opinions, debates, invited Editorials and Editorial Commentaries and concise clinical case reports of outstanding originality and importance.
+Human Reproduction publishes full length, peer reviewed papers reporting original research, including randomized controlled trials, as well as meta-analyses, opinions, debates, invited editorials and editorial commentaries and concise clinical case reports of outstanding originality and importance.

-Papers should be within the recognized broad scope of human reproductive biology and reproductive medicine.
-This includes clinical science and medical aspects of reproductive physiology and pathology, reproductive endocrinology and endocrine therapies.
-It also includes andrology, contraception, early pregnancy, embryo development, ethical issues, fertilization, gametogenesis, genetic screening (first trimester) , genetic diagnosis (pre-implantation), gonadal function, implantation, infectious diseases, menstrual disorders, psycho-social issues, reproductive genetics, reproductive surgery, reproductive oncology, reproductive epidemiology, and stem cell research.
-Research which would be classified as clearly in the fields of obstetrics (here defined as being beyond the first trimester of pregnancy) or gynaecological oncology will not normally be published.
+Studies in the following areas will be considered: andrology, contraception, early pregnancy (first trimester), embryo development, ethical and legal issues, fertilisation, fertility preservation, gametogenesis, gonadal function, implantation, infectious disease, infertility, menstrual disorders, psycho-social issues, reproductive genetics, reproductive surgery, reproductive oncology, reproductive epidemiology, and stem cell research.
+Research that would be classified as clearly in the fields of obstetrics (here defined as being beyond the first trimester of pregnancy) or gynaecological oncology will not normally be published.

 Published on behalf of

 Open access options for authors - visit Oxford Open